Army Service Uniform: History

 A summer service uniform consisting of a khaki cotton shirt and trousers was also issued to enlisted soldiers.
 Officers' khaki service uniforms could be made from tropical-weight worsted wool instead of cotton and had an optional unbelted khaki service coat, though these were less common as conserving wool for winter uniforms was encouraged.
 Unlike the winter uniforms, parts of which continued to be widely used as field uniforms, the khaki summer uniforms were quickly relegated only for garrison wear as the herringbone twill utility uniform became the preferred warm weather field uniform.
 Late in the war the Eisenhower jacket was introduced, originally intended for both field and garrison wear, though it too became used only for garrison wear shortly after the war.
 These uniforms remained in use through the Korean War.

 The green "Class A" service uniform, worn by former Army Chief of Staff General Peter Schoomaker.

 Because of the widespread use of army surplus clothing after World War II, a fresh, distinct uniform was seen as needed.
 In 1954, the Army introduced a new, all-ranks "Class A" service uniform in Army Green shade 44.
 This grey-green shade was adopted in order to provide a color which had a distinct military appearance from various uniforms of civilian service workers.
 Originally worn with a tan shirt, the shirt was switched to a pale green-grey shade in 1979.

-The tan summer service uniform was retained with a matching coat reintroduced, but following the introduction of a tropical weight version of the "Class A" greens in 1964, the tan uniform was relegated to a "Class B" uniform with a short-sleeved shirt and no tie.
-The tan "Class B" uniform was phased out the 1980s when the green uniform with a short sleeve shirt became the standard Class B uniform.
+The tan summer service uniform was retained with a matching coat reintroduced, but following the introduction of a tropical weight version of the "Class A" Army Green Shade 344 (AG-344) poly-wool serge blend jacket on 13 July 1964, the tan uniform was relegated to a "Class B" uniform with a short-sleeved shirt and no tie.
+The tan "Class B" uniform was phased out in the early 1980s when the green uniform with a short-sleeved shirt became the standard Class B uniform.

 In the mid 1950s, the blue dress uniform was reintroduced as an option for enlisted soldiers.
 A white dress uniform for use in tropical areas, last worn in the early 20th century, was reintroduced, but was rarely used, as it was only required for officers.
 It was retired in 2014.